Northern California – Home of Largest Trees in the World

 Lake Tahoe a Big Northern California Attraction

 Northern California has many attractions, but Lake Tahoe is one of them that almost everyone in the United States has probably heard of.
 Lake Tahoe, a large freshwater lake is located in the Sierra Nevada mountain range in the United States.
-With a surface elevation of 6,225 ft (1,897 m), it is over a mile high and is located along the border between California and Nevada, west of Carson City Nevada.
+With a surface elevation of 6,225 ft (1,897 m), it is, therefore, over a mile high and is located along the border between California and Nevada, west of Carson City Nevada.

 Lake Tahoe is the largest alpine lake in North America.
 It is 1,645 ft (501 m) deep.
-It is the deepest lake in the United States after Crater Lake’s 1,945 ft (593 m). in addition Lake Tahoe is the sixth largest lake by volume in the United States, behind the five Great Lakes.
+It is the deepest lake in the United States after Crater Lake’s 1,945 ft (593 m).
+In addition Lake Tahoe is the sixth largest lake by volume in the United States, behind the five Great Lakes.

 Lake Tahoe is a major tourist attraction in both Nevada and California.
 If you are in Northern California anywhere in the area of the lake you should not miss this beautiful attraction.
 It is home to a number of ski resorts.